 Therefore, it’s vital to have a system in place that allows you to overview accounts together so you can connect the dots and see the full advertising picture before budget is unnecessarily wasted.

-Paid advertising is expected to grow from 97.34 billion in 2018 to 122.61 billion dollars by 2021 which is serious capital.
+Paid advertising is expected to grow from 97.34 billion in 2018 to 122.61 billion dollars by 2021 which is a whole pile of bones or clams or whatever you call them.
+Serious money.
 It shows that paid advertising is getting bigger and bigger yet some brands are still not tracking and measuring ad performance or driving ad strategy with the same seriousness.

 Businesses are missing huge numbers of insights which could make all the different to their advertising strategy and spending.